Kotvitz/Front-for-MyRestAPI/README.md

 Application will be launched on port 3000.
 Then you will be able to display the following informations:

 - **All available folders** - at address [http://localhost:3000](http://localhost:3000/) you will be able to see a table containing the id and path of each folder
-- **Content of a specifid folder** - at address [http://localhost:3000/{folderId} you will be able to see what is in the folder with the id given in the address.
+- **Content of a specific folder** - at address http://localhost:3000/{folderId} you will be able to see what is in the folder with the id given in the address.
 Content elements have the form of a list of points.